 Our technology solution consists principally of transmitter controller ICs, power amplifier ICs and receiver ICs, as well as novel antenna designs, application prototypes and proprietary software algorithms.
 We submitted our first IC design for wafer fabrication in 2013 and have developed many generations of transmitter and receiver ICs, antenna designs, and software algorithms.
 We have endeavored to optimize our technology by reducing size and cost, while at the same time increasing performance which enables our designs to be integrated into a broad spectrum of devices.
-We have developed a "building block" approach that allows us to scale our product implementations by combining multiple transmitter building blocks to meet the the power, distance, size and cost requirements of ustomer applications requirements.
+We have developed a "building block" approach that allows us to scale our product implementations by combining multiple transmitter building blocks or multiple receiver building blocks to meet the the power, distance, size and cost requirements of customer applications requirements.
 Our technology is readily scalable because the same ICs that are used for contact based charging can be used for distance based charging solutions.
 We have developed two classes of chip solutions, a CMOS-based technology focused on low cost, small footprint and low power (less than 5 watts) and a GaAs/GAn-based technology capable of delivering higher power with greater efficiency.
+We intend to continue to invest in research and development with high power capabilities of 20 watts and beyond at high levels of efficiency.
 We intend to continue to invest in improving product performance, efficiency, cost-performance and miniaturization as required to reach multiple markets and expand the power-at-a-distance ecosystem, while maintaining a technology lead on potential competitors.